Automater/Web_Data_Extraction_from_Search_Engine/README.md

 At the other end of the spectrum, a site built entirely with Flash suffers a great disadvantage because it lacks page structure to organize the content, internal linking, and unique page titles.
 And Flash gets a bad rap, undeserved in my opinion, for harming search engine visibility.

-However, worry no more as this web extraction function works with any website made of:
+However, worry no more as this web data extraction function works with any website made of:

 <ol>
 <li>Flash</li>